 Yeast pitching must be spot on.
 Both underpitching and overpitching carry unwanted results.
-For example, underpitching yeast results in slow fermentations, risks microbiological integrity, and causes increased acetaldehyde, SO2, esters and increased beer pH.
+For example, underpitching yeast results in slow fermentations risk microbiological integrity, and cause increased acetaldehyde, SO2, esters, and increased beer pH.
 On the other hand, overpitching tends to produce off-yeasty flavors and increased acetaldehyde, pyruvic acid, and acetoin.

 For peak lagering success, knockout your wort!
 In other words, aerate it.
 Perform aeration in-line between the chiller and fermenter with sterile air (not oxygen!).
 At 50-53F, wort saturated with air will give 8-10 ppm dissolved oxygen.
 However, be sure to knockout colder than the fermentation temperature.

-However, play close attention to your aeration.
+However, pay close attention to your aeration.
 Under aeration will result in slower fermentations, higher acetaldehyde, SO2, lower alcohols, lower yeast growth, lower yeast viability, and lower yeast yield.
-Conversely, over aeration results in higher peak cell count, higher peak acetoin and higher end of primary acetoin, increased esters, lower SO2.
+Conversely, over-aeration results in higher peak cell count, higher peak acetoin, and the higher end of primary acetoin increased esters, lower SO2.